kernel-community/kernel/docs/conversation/index.md

 > We therefore ask our ancestors to help us bring the real power of Atonhetsera, the Tekenitehio hate, the Two Row Wampum, and the True Spirit of Asen nikatarake from the three Universal Clans: Turtle, Wolf and Bear, which are those of the Kanienke’ha’ka, the People of the Flint.

 — <a href="https://a.co/9nnyt8e" target="_blank" rel="noopener noreferrer">Words of Peace in Native Land</a>: Mohawk culture, values and traditions by Katsitenserio (Stuart jr Myiow), Wolf Clan Speaker/Representative & Guylaine Cliche.

+## Branches

+Of course, the best way to understand any protocol is to _experience_ it by talking with us.
+However, we provide here a brief overview of some key words to begin painting the picture.

 ### Chief
 Is more a position of _responsibility_ rather than power, as most modern people imagine that word.
 If someone wants to be chief, they are likely ill-suited for the role.
 The original word actually translates more accurately to "the best of us", and this is a position which can be occupied by men or women.
 However, it is always chosen by women title-holders and requires 100% consensus.
 These same women have the power to "dehorn" the chief at any stage if they feel that there is any possibility of corruption entering the office.